 Once you determine that you want to file a wrongful death claim, that you have legal standing to do so, and that you are within the statute of limitations, you will need to prepare and file a civil lawsuit.
 Typically, you will first need to file a complaint or petition with the court that provides notice and the factual and legal grounds for your lawsuit.
 You will also need to file a summons notifying the defendant that the are being sued with pertinent information.

 Once you have filed your petition with the court, you must undertake a legal procedure known as “service of process.”
 Since all defendants to a lawsuit have a legal right to defend themselves, this procedure is required by the court to ensure that the defendant to your case has been properly notified that they are being sued.
 Failure to properly execute service of process may result in your lawsuit being thrown out.

-Courts have strict rules that must be perfectly observed at each step of this process.
-In order to ensure that your lawsuit is accepted by the court, it is highly recommended that you consult with a qualified wrongful death lawyer, who will be best equipped to guide you through the difficult legal claims process.
+Courts within Los Angeles have strict rules that must be perfectly observed at each step of this process.
+In order to ensure that your lawsuit is accepted by the court, it is highly recommended that you consult with an experienced Los Angeles wrongful death lawyer, who will be best equipped to guide you through the difficult legal claims process.

 Wrongful Death Statistics